Scholarships

 The length of the hearing varies from case to case.
 Many hearings are finished in under 3 hours, but they can be longer.

-AAT will make an audio recording of the hearing.
+ART will make an audio recording of the hearing.

 What happens if you do not attend a hearing?

-AAT might:
+ART might:

-If the application is dismissed because you did not attend the hearing you can ask the AAT to reinstate the application.
+If the application is dismissed because you did not attend the hearing you can ask the ART to reinstate the application.
 Such a request must be made within 28 days after you were notified that the application was dismissed.

 How long will the review process take?

 The time it takes to complete the review process depends on a range of factors, including the number of applications for review they receive, the number of members available to conduct reviews, the type of decision under review, the strategies they have in place for dealing with different caseloads, and the complexity of the review.
-Applications for reviews in the Migration and Refugee Division have more than doubled in the recent years (see their Statistics https://www.aat.gov.au/about-the-aat/corporate-information/statistics).
+Applications for reviews in the Migration and Refugee Division have more than doubled in the recent years (see their Statistics https://www.art.gov.au/about-the-art/corporate-information/statistics).

 JURISDICTION: